Breast Lift Surgery in Houston, TX

 -

-Mastopexy may take between two and four hours to perform, depending on the complexity of the procedure.
+Mastopexy may take between two and four hours to perform, depending on the complexity of the procedure and if you are combining your breast lift with any other procedures.

 -